Skip to main content

 Let’s make enemies : value

-I believe that there is a strong difference between being given a solution, and coming up with the solution yourself.
-In the former case you (at most) understand the solution if anything.
-In the latter case, you understand THE PROBLEM
+It is not often said that there is a strong difference between being given a solution, and coming up with the solution yourself.
+In the former case, one (at most) understands the solution if anything.
+In the latter case, one understands THE PROBLEM which means that one is able to see the tradeoffs of the different possible solutions.

 Granted, not everything has the same value, and many domains like web development have just become too big, are relatively fault tolerant, and do not care about performance.
 In those domains, AI probably has a legitimate place.